matronator/PIKOlang/SYNTAX.md

 # Syntax

+## Pointers

+The program starts with `#` symbol placed anywhere on the grid.
+The grid can be arbitrarily large.
+The pointer always starts facing right and moves in the direction it is facing, executing the commands in order as they are encountered (the pointer moves over them).
+Currently, there can only be one pointer in the program, but in the future I want to implement concurrency with multiple pointers.

 ## Memory

-The language has two memory registers and one output register:
+Each pointer has two memory registers and one output register:

 - **Register** - A single integer value that can be modified by the program.
 - **String Register** - An array of characters that can be modified by the program.
 When in *String Mode™️*, any characters and symbols the pointer moves over are added to the string register.